-When it came to planning our trip, Isabella sent a quick note to her friend Julia Jones, who replied with a text message of great recommendations.
-Hotels she noted included: Hotel Indigo, Sixty Soho and Sixty LES, Orchard Street Hotel, The Ludlow, The Standard, Soho Grand, The James, Hotel Hugo, W Hotel, and The Roxy.
-When it came to restaurants Isabella had her favourites and planned our 5-day restaurant hopping trip.
+When it came to planning our trip, Isabella researched and found some of the best hotel recommendations.
+Hotels included: Hotel Indigo, Sixty Soho and Sixty LES, Orchard Street Hotel, The Ludlow, The Standard, Soho Grand, The James, Hotel Hugo, W Hotel, and The Roxy.
+When it came to restaurants Isabella had her favourites and planned our 5-day restaurant-hopping trip.
 Here's how our week went.

 Orchard Street Hotel.
 163 Orchard Street.
 Boutique hotel in the lower east side, a lively neighborhood surrounded by unique boutiques and bohemian energy.
 Rooms are small, more like dorm rooms, but with fashion week going on, we didn't have much to choose from.
 Stunning city views, luxurious towels and great coffee.

 Russ and Daughters.
 127 Orchard Street.
 Just down the street from our hotel.
 Retro-style Jewish comfort food.
 One of the 10 Best Restaurants in New York.
 The timeless appeal makes it a perfect spot any time of day.
 Madly in love with their open faced sandwich board with smoked salmon, toasted sesame bagel, cream cheese and capers.
 We had it at the restaurant twice and take-out for an afternoon snack.
 Amazing!